-A Teacher will be evaluated as one whose performance is outstanding in most aspects of a particular component of the evaluation. good in most aspects of a particular component of the evaluation. satisfactory in most aspects of a particular component of the evaluation. in need of specific improvement in some aspects of the evaluation. unsatisfactory in most aspects of a particular component of the evaluation and is in need of much improvement.
+A Teacher will be evaluated as one whose performance is outstanding in most aspects of a particular component of the evaluation.

+satisfactory in most aspects of a particular component of the evaluation.

+in some aspects of the evaluation.

+unsatisfactory in most aspects of a particular component of the evaluation and is in need of much improvement.